djoezeke/xodex/docs/project.md

 3. Run with `xodex run` during development.
 4. When ready, use `xodex build` (or your own packaging workflow) to create a distributable.

-For more detail on the API and object model see the [API Reference](../api/index.md).
+For more detail on the API and object model see the [Documentation](./api/index.md).